Hydroclathrus

-Hydroclathrus is a genus of perforate brown alga, of the phylum Ochrophyta, and the class Phaeophyceae.
+Hydroclathrus is a genus of perforate (pierced with holes) brown alga, of the phylum Ochrophyta and the class Phaeophyceae.

-Taxonomy and Nomenclature
+Taxonomy

 The genus Hydroclathrus belongs to the order Ectocarpales, and the family Scytosiphonaceae.

-This genus currently has six (6) taxonomically accepted species:
+This genus currently has six taxonomically accepted species:

-General Morphological Characteristics
+Morphology

 Thalli

 The thalli of Hydroclathrus are vesicular or irregular ovate that later becomes hollow with many pores, giving them a net-like appearance (clathrate).
-Young thalli are attached first to the substrate by rhizoid, but when mature, they detached from the substrate and developed into a complex network with rounded holes (0.5-2 cm in diameter) with involute margins.
+Young thalli are attached first to the substrate by rhizoid, but when mature, they detached from the substrate and developed into a complex network with rounded holes (0.5–2 cm in diameter) with involute margins.
 Thalli exhibits yellow-brown coloration.

-Cellular Structures (Internal Morphology)
+Internal morphology

 The cross-section of the thalli comprises a network of about 600-900 micros thick.
 Like other seaweeds, it is composed of a cortex and medulla; small, cuboidal cortical cells about 5-9 microns with chromatophores, while the larger medullary cells (100-130 microns) are colorless.

-Reproductive Structure
+Reproductive structure

 The plurangia of Lobophora is biseriate and scattered throughout the surface of the thalli.

-Life History
+Life history

 Research determined that Hydroclathrus clathratus, together with another seaweed, Colpomenia sinuosa, displays a heteromorphic reproductive cycle.
 There is an alternation between erect thalli with plurilocular zoidangia and prostrate thalli having both ectocarpoid plurilocular and unilocular zoidangia.
 Plurizoids produced by both erect and prostrate thalli become prostrate thalli.
 On the other hand, unizoids develops into erect thalli.
 At long day conditions, rostrate thalli produced plurilocular zoidangia, while at short day conditions, unilocular zoidangia are produced between 10-20 C.

-Distribution and Habitat
+Distribution

 The genus Hydroclathrus is found throughout the tropical and warm temperate regions of the Pacific, Indian, and Atlantic oceans.
 They inhabit shallow intertidal waters, and during the peak season, they grow in high density at various ecosystems such as, seagrass beds and coral reefs.